 - How to train entry level IT specialists in large number, to ease labor shortage of skilled IT professionals within the shortest possible time

-Planned activities of the Innovation Policy Task Force include:
+In 2018, the Innovation Policy Task Force plans to:

-- Preparation of innovation and R&D related recommendations and positions
+- Prepare innovation and R&D related recommendations and positions;

 |Policy Task Force Lead:||Mr. Csaba Márkus|